Seti I: Military campaigns

 In his first regnal year, he led his armies along the "Horus Military road", the coastal road that led from the Egyptian city of Tjaru (Zarw/Sile) in the northeast corner of the Egyptian Nile Delta along the northern coast of the Sinai peninsula ending in the town of "Canaan" in the modern Gaza strip.
 The Ways of Horus consisted of a series of military forts, each with a well, that are depicted in detail in the king's war scenes on the north wall of the Karnak Hypostyle Hall.
 While crossing the Sinai, the king's army fought local Bedouins called the Shasu.
 In Canaan, he received the tribute of some of the city states he visited.
 Others, including Beth-Shan and Yenoam, had to be captured but were easily defeated.
-A stele in Beth-Shan testifies to that reconquest; according to Grdsseloff, Rowe, Albrecht et Albright, Seti defeated Asian nomads in war against the Apirus (Hebrews).
+A stele in Beth-Shan (Note: Beth-Shan location) testifies to that reconquest; according to Rowe, Albright, Seti defeated Asian nomads in war against the Apirus (Hebrews).
 Dussaud commented Albright's article: "The interest of Professor Albright's note is mainly due to the fact that he no longer objects to the identification of "Apiru" with "Ibri" (i.e. the Hebrews) provided that we grant him that the vocal change has been driven by a popular etymology that brought the term "eber" (formerly 'ibr), that is to say the man from beyond the river."
 It seems that Egypt extends beyond the river.
 The attack on Yenoam is illustrated in his war scenes, while other battles, such as the defeat of Beth-Shan, were not shown because the king himself did not participate, sending a division of his army instead.
 The year one campaign continued into Lebanon where the king received the submission of its chiefs who were compelled to cut down valuable cedar wood themselves as tribute.

+Seti I being crowned by the gods Horus (left) and Set (right).